peethree/machine-learning/README.md

 # mindhunter
-scripts that train a variety of scikit learning models on a dataset of murder records
+python scripts that train a variety of scikit learning models on a dataset of murder records

 #